SBNovaScript/baumann-codes/README.md

 This is where I archive some of my featured projects, and have info about me.

+The main code is located in the src/ folder.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts